pangucciole/CybersecurityLab/README.md

 #### 1.2.
 Cloning

 The attacker firstly clones the entire Morning Catch website, using `wget`.
 This command downloads all the web resources of the company website, making the dependencies local.
-Then all is moved to the root directory of Apache.
+Then, everything is moved to the root directory of Apache.

 ```bash
 wget -r -k -p morningcatch.ph
 sudo mv morningcatch.ph/* /var/www/html
 ```

-The attacker then clones the web login page to access mail of Morning Catch separetly.
-This will allow for the `mail` directory to be created, so the url of the login form will be more similar to the original one.
+Next, the attacker then clones the web login page separetly.
+This will allow for the `mail` directory to be created, making the URL of the login form more similar to the original one.

 ```bash
 rm /var/www/html/mail